Top Septic Pumping in

 What are the specific septic tank regulations, typical soil drainage characteristics, and the local permitting authority for the Apopka area?

-For all residential Onsite Sewage Treatment and Disposal Systems (OSTDS), commonly known as septic systems, in Apopka, Florida, the permitting and regulatory authority is the Florida Department of Health in Orange County (DOH-Orange).
-Their Environmental Health section is responsible for all aspects of OSTDS site evaluation, permitting, inspection, and compliance within Orange County.
+For all residential Onsite Sewage Treatment and Disposal Systems (OSTDS), commonly known as septic systems, within Apopka, Florida, the permitting authority is the Florida Department of Health in Orange County.
+This office is responsible for reviewing applications, issuing permits, conducting inspections, and ensuring compliance with all state and local regulations for the design, installation, repair, and modification of septic systems.

-- 50 feet from surface waters (lakes, rivers, ponds, canals).
+- 75 feet from surface waters (lakes, rivers, ponds, canals) with a discharge into them.

 - 10 feet from property lines.